JOMDIESEL/JOMDIESEL/README.md

-👋 Hi, I’m Phattharaphon Chamnonganuwat
+👋 Hi,My name is Phattharaphon Chamnonganuwat
   I am an amateur programmer interested in programming and software testing. /n Our world is changing with computer innovation.
   We will move forward together with my continuous improvement.